BinAl-Sadiq/stochastic-gradient-descent/README.md

 # stochastic-gradient-descent
-Very simple c++ DNN implementation that uses the stochastic gradient descent optimization algorithm
+A very simple C++ library for building and customizing feed-forward fully-connected deep neural networks (DNNs), utilizing the stochastic gradient descent (SGD) optimization algorithm.
+The library enables users to specify activation functions and loss criteria, providing flexibility for various neural network configurations.

 ## How to use it?
 1. Create an object of type "NeuralNetwork":